mhsingell/mhsingell.github.io/_pages/about.md

 Hi, I’m Madison!
 I’m a PhD Candidate in Organizational Behavior at the [Stanford Graduate School of Business](https://www.gsb.stanford.edu/programs/phd/academic-experience/students/madison-singell).
 My research explores how the stories we tell impact our ability to organize well.

-At the GSB, I am a member of the [Computational Culture Lab](https://www.comp-culture.org/), and the methods I use to study narratives stem from this lab’s tradition.
 I’m a computational and mathematical modeler, and I also use natural language processing and other computational methods to identify narratives in text data.
 Prior to graduate school, I received my bachelor’s degree in Economics from Harvard and spent several years working in consulting, technology, and people analytics research.

 I will be on the 2024-2025 academic job market.
 You can find the most up to date version of my job market paper here.
 (INSERT FILE)